enoshsugnakar/telecom-churn-casestudy/README.md

 ## Building a Machine Learning model to predict the customer churn or retention of a telecom industry

-After trying the senstivity and accuracy and all the impoertant factors of logistic regression models and descision tree models, I setteled on a logistic regression model.
+After trying the senstivity and accuracy and all the important factors of logistic regression models and descision tree models, I setteled on a logistic regression model.

 #### Steps Involved:
 * Preprocessing the data.